rajeshjnu2006/DeepGenerativeAttack/README.md

 To run generation with, run file CGAN generation.
 The same with VAE generation.
 For controlled SSIM generation with VAE as discussed in the paper, see the VAE SSI file.

+The datasets are preprocessed using OTSU binarializing as put in file preprocessing_image.py.